 In a June 10, 2020 French Court of Quebec case, the taxpayer had been assessed with unreported income of $68,162, $66,192 and $31,540 for 2004, 2005 and 2006, respectively, all beyond the normal reassessment period (generally 3 years).
 The amounts were computed using the cash flow analysis method, meaning that cash received was considered taxable income unless it could be shown that it was from a non-taxable source, such as a gift or a loan.
 Originally, the taxpayer’s son was under audit.
 After it was noted that several transactions had occurred between the taxpayer and his son, the taxpayer came under audit.

 The taxpayer argued that several items were not taxable.
+They included:

 - tax refunds gifted from the son to the taxpayer;

 - insurance and car payments by the son;

 - repayment of a loan following a condo purchase that did not go through; and